polyaxon/polyaxon/site/docs/intro/quick-start/components.md

 The outputs on the other hand have a delayed validation by default, since we will populate the results during the run.
 If you want to validate an output eagerly, you need to set `delayValidation: false`.

-> You don't have to define outputs or inputs, and you can still log information during the run,
+You don't have to define inputs or outputs and you can still log that information during the run.
-> for instance we defined 2 outputs, but our program will log 4 results (val_loss and val_accuracy as well)
+For instance we defined 2 outputs, but our program will log 4 results (val_loss and val_accuracy as well)

 When you run this experiment you will notice that Polyaxon will populate the inputs section in the dashboard automatically.